awnt/awnt.github.io/_posts/2021-04-15-RamenRatings.md

 <br/>

 #### Word Cloud
  How can I know the keywords ?
-Well,to be honest, the previous step I just ramdomly search and group them together such as seafood.
-But if you're fluently in text mining or else it would be better.
+Well,to be honest, the previous step I just do ramdomly searching.
  Otherwise,Word cloud is a good choice for grasping keywords in the variety column.
 ```python
 from os import path